Labor of Love

-Elsewhere in Milbank Hall, Paige West resides as a Claire Tow Professor of Anthropology, Director of the Center for the Study of Social Difference at Columbia, and Co-Director of the Barbara Silver Horowitz ‘55 Scholars of Distinction program at Barnard.
-Her husband, J. C. Salyer, is the Director of the Human Rights program at Barnard and an Assistant Professor of Practice, Anthropology and Human Rights.
+Elsewhere in Milbank Hall, Paige West resides as a Claire Tow Professor of Anthropology, director of the Center for the Study of Social Difference at Columbia, and co-director of the Barbara Silver Horowitz ’55 Scholars of Distinction program at Barnard.
+Her husband, J. C. Salyer, is the director of the Human Rights program at Barnard and an assistant professor of practice in Anthropology and Human Rights.
 He also currently works as a staff attorney at the Arab-American Family Support Center, running the Center’s immigration clinic.

 Since most of these academics specialize in related disciplines to their partner, if not the same one, there have been fruitful opportunities for collaboration between spouses throughout their relationships.